ngageoint/hootenanny/README.md

 * **[Average Conflation](https://github.com/ngageoint/hootenanny/blob/master/docs/user/OldDocs.asciidoc)** - _Keep the average of both maps_
   * Merge by using the average of each feature's geometry and tags between maps A and B.
   * Use this type of conflation when you consider both inputs equal in quality.
   * Currently, geometry averaging only applies to linear features but may eventually be extended to point and polygon geometries.
 Point and polygon geometries are merged the same as in Reference Conflation.
+Average Conflation is not available from iD Editor.
 * **[Horizontal Conflation](https://github.com/ngageoint/hootenanny/blob/master/docs/commands/cut.asciidoc)** (aka Cookie Cutter Conflation) - _Completely replace a section_
   * Either:
     * Define a region in map A and replace data in that region with data in the same region from map B OR